Inclusion at Downs Infants School

 At Downs Infant School we believe that every child is entitled to equal access to the curriculum that we provide.
 We endeavour to ensure equal access for all our pupils through appropriate planning, teaching, monitoring and assessment of the curriculum and through appropriate adaptation of the learning and physical environment as necessary.

 If your child has SEND and you are considering Downs Infant School for them, please do get in touch.
 The earlier we are able to talk about your child's needs the better we can support them.
-If you have a complaint about the way in which support for your child's SEN has been provided, please refer to our SEN policy and then follow our complaints policy found here.
+If you have a complaint about the way in which support for your child's SEN has been provided, please refer to our SEN Information Report and Policy (found on our 'Policies' page) and then follow our complaints policy found here.

 As a welcoming, inclusive school, we take our responsibilities to promote equality very seriously.
 We are committed to ensuring that no-one in the school community is treated less favourably for reasons of their age, disability, gender, race, religion or belief, sex, sexual orientation, marital status, pregnancy or maternity.
 We aim to have due regard for these protected characteristics in developing our school policies and practices, and details of our actions to improve our work in this area are detailed on our annual equalities reports (see below).

-We have a named governor for Equalities: Jalia Kangave, and a member of staff responsible for diversity: Mrs Courtsley.
-They can both be contacted via the school office.
+We have a named governor for Equalities: Jalia Kangave.
+She can be contacted via the school office.